fishoil/bigdataProject3/README.md

 - Model Evaluation: Models are evaluated based on Accuracy, F1 Score, Precision, Recall, and Area under ROC.

 ## Usage
-Data Conversion: Run the script to convert the CSV data to LibSVM format.
+Data Conversion: Replace the path of the script, run the script to convert the CSV data to LibSVM format.
-Model Training and Evaluation: Execute the script to train the models and evaluate their performances.
+Model Training and Evaluation: Load the LibSVM file to train the models and evaluate their performances.

-This text you see here is *actually- written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ## Dependencies
 - PySpark